Fifth Workshop on Intelligent Textbooks (iTextbooks)

 Introduction

-The date of the workshop is July 3, 2023.
+The date of the workshop was July 3, 2023.

-AIED 2023 will be held in Tokio, Japan during July 3-7, 2022.
+AIED 2023 was held in Tokio, Japan during July 3-7, 2022.

 See here: https://www.aied2023.org/